Back

 What causes insomnia in females?

-Restfulness may also get attacked by hormonal changes during ovulation.
-Increased estrogen and LH can create heightened energy levels, nervousness, and spikes in anxiety that keep the body from entering into its natural sleep-wake rhythm.
+Rest can also be disrupted by hormonal changes around ovulation.
+Increased oestrogen and LH can create heightened energy levels, nervousness, and spikes in anxiety that keep the body from entering into its natural sleep-wake rhythm.
 For some, this causes them to lay awake with an active mind, while others find themselves either partially or fully awake at some points during the night.

 Anxiety and insomnia treatment